hoc-labs/basic-flex-grid/README.md

 In this exercise your task is to modify the styles in the styles.css file so that:

 * **flex**:  uses display:flex so that the set of boxes display horizontally and are evenly distributed.
-* **flex-grid**: uses display:flex to center the three boxes both horizontally and vertically in the parent container.
+* **flex-center**: uses display:flex to center the three boxes both horizontally and vertically in the parent container.
 * **grid**: uses display:grid so that the set of boxes display horiztonally and are evenly distributed.
+* **grid-areas**: used display:grid so that the different sections are displayed in the correct position.

 ```html
  <div class="flex">